Geometric Prior Based Deep Human Point Cloud Geometry Compression: Related Works

-However, current learning-based point cloud geometry compression techniques commonly ignore the prior knowledge of the source 3D model, resulting in geometric redundancy during the compression process.
-Incorporating prior knowledge into the source 3D model, such as its geometric properties, topology, or semantic information, will undoubtedly improve the coding efficiency.
+However, current learning-based point cloud geometry compression techniques typically neglect the prior knowledge of the source 3D model, resulting in geometric redundancy during the compression process.
+Despite that, incorporating prior knowledge into the source 3D model, such as its geometric properties, topology, or semantic information, can undoubtedly improve the coding efficiency.